Biomedical Data Science Certificate

 The UT Health Science Center at San Antonio MSCI-TS faculty believe that attendance at scheduled classes and examinations is crucial to meeting course and program objectives.
 Therefore, regular attendance in class is expected of each student.
 Attendance is defined as being present within 15 minutes after the scheduled beginning of the class and until 15 minutes before the scheduled ending of the class.

-Excused absences may be granted by the Course Director in cases such as formal presentations at scientific meetings, illness, or personal emergency.
-Excused absences are considered on an individual basis and require electronic communication with the Course Director to request an excused absence.
-The e-mail request to the Course Director for consideration of an excused absence must provide details regarding the circumstances and specific dates.
+Excused absences may be granted by the course director in cases such as formal presentations at scientific meetings, illness, or personal emergency.
+Excused absences are considered on an individual basis and require electronic communication with the course director to request an excused absence.
+The e-mail request to the course director for consideration of an excused absence must provide details regarding the circumstances and specific dates.
 It is expected that students will provide advanced notice of absence for scheduled events.

 Repeated unexcused absences make it impossible to achieve course objectives.
-Thus, if a student has excessive unexcused absences in a given course, they will automatically receive a grade of unsatisfactory unless makeup has been approved by the Course Director (see below).
+Thus, if a student has excessive unexcused absences in a given course, they will automatically receive a grade of unsatisfactory unless makeup has been approved by the course director (see below).
 Allowable unexcused absences will be determined by the credit hours of the course as follows:

 Absence Makeup.
-Makeup of absences (both excused and unexcused) is allowed at the discretion of the Course Director.
+Makeup of absences (both excused and unexcused) is allowed at the discretion of the course director.

 Courses